arnaldojunioral/TopMatFVT/README.md

 ## 📌 Features

 - Periodic boundary conditions automatically enforced.
-- Homogenization of effective elastic properties.
+- Homogenization of periodic cellular materials based on the concept of Repeating Unit Cell (RUC).
 - Objective function options:
   - **Shear modulus maximization**
   - **Bulk modulus maximization**
   - **Poisson’s ratio minimization**
-- Continuation scheme on penalization factors.
+- Either a continuation scheme applied to penalization factors or a fixed penalization approach.
 - Initial material heterogeneity is defined by a circular void.
-- Optional **density/sensitivity filtering** for regularization.
+- Optional **sensitivity/density filtering** for the solution's regularization.

 ----

 ## ⚙️ Requirements

-- MATLAB **R2015 or later**.
-- GNU **Octave 6.4 or later**.
-- No extra toolboxes required.
+The implementation is fully compatible with both **MATLAB (R2015 or later)** and **GNU Octave (version 6.4 or later)**.
+No additional toolboxes are required, ensuring that the code can be executed in a standard installation of either environment.

 ----